 FAS 141(R) applies prospectively to business combination for which the acquisition date is on or after the beginning of the first annual reporting period beginning after December 15, 2008.
-Accordingly, the Company reported a change in accounting principle on January 1, 2009 and charged its previously capitalized acquisition costs to expense on that date.
+Accordingly, on January 1, 2009 the Company charged its previously capitalized acquisition costs to expense on that date.